 “My God, my God, why have you forsaken me?”

 The GPet however, informs us that Jesus was in agony over His power being removed from Him.
 Psalm 22:2 is left unfulfilled and the focus of Christ bearing the weight of sin upon Himself is completely absent.
-To demonstrate that the manuscript reads “My power, My power,” I will leave an image of the manuscript below demonstrating the words “δύναμις μου, η δύναμις.”
+To demonstrate that the manuscript reads “My power, My power,” or “Power, My Power.”
+I will leave an image of the manuscript below demonstrating the words “δύναμις μου, η δύναμις.”

 Along with this discrepancy, some scholars point to the last sentence as being proof that this is a Gnostic Gospel.
 The last line spoke of Him being “taken up” rather than Him giving up the spirit.
 F.F.
 Bruce had this to say about the distinction,